Unoccupied Home Insurance

 This cover is often referred to as FLEEA Insurance cover

-In addition, level 1 also includes:
+In addition, this cover level also includes:

 • Architects & surveyors fees and debris removal